 BY PETER FARRAR | CONTRIBUTOR

-Join him on Friday, November 20 at 7 p.m. in the Community Room on the lower level of the library.
+Join Dr. Dempsey to obtain the knowledge (and power) to do so at 6:30 p.m. (please note time change) in the Community Room of the library tonihgt, July 24.
 Admission is free with donations gladly accepted.